A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

 The interaction between the $N$ partons is of short range (as compared to the mean free path).
 This means that we consider that the QGP partons and the heavy quarks move on straight line trajectories between the collisions whose strength is given by cross sections.

 We can number the collisions between a given couple of scattering partners $i$ and $j$ by $n$, up to $n^{\rm max}_{ij}$.
-We define as $t_{ij}(n)$ the time at which the $n$-th collision, involving the partons $i$ and $j$, takes place.
+We define as $t_{ij}(n)$ the time at which the $n^{\rm th}$ collision between the partons $i$ and $j$ takes place.
 This allows to calculate the momentum of particle $i$ at time $t$ as